"It is better to have a permanent income than to be fascinating."

 Monkey Business and the Battles Over Advances

 In the 1932 comedy Monkey Business, Groucho Marx says “Oh, I know it’s a penny here and a penny there, but look at me.
 I worked myself up from nothing to a state of extreme poverty.”
-The line, attributed to screenwriter, S.J.
-Perelman, is an apt statement about typical author earnings, which, according to the Authors' Licensing and Collecting Society have fallen by 29% since 2005.
+The line, attributed to book author and screenwriter, S.J.
+Perelman, serves as fitting commentary on the typical earnings of authors.
+According to the Authors Guild, the median author income in 2022, when considering both book royalties and other author-related income combined, was reported to be just $20,00.

 When a contract is negotiated between an author and a publisher, the author is generally paid a nonrefundable advance against future royalty income.
 That means the author won't see another dime until their advance is earned back.
 An advance is a bet the publisher places on a book.
 Regrettably, traditional publishers are buying fewer books, and advances have been heading south for over a decade.